 Who will provide the following equipment that is recommended for large cofferdam installations?

-- At least two portable 2″-3″ water discharge pumps.
-Using more pumps will lessen fill time.
+- At least two portable 2″-3″ water discharge pumps, although using more pumps will lessen fill time.
 The inner fill tubes will accommodate any size discharge hose,

 - A discharge/suction hose for each pump

 - Duct tape to secure and constrict the fill tubes

 - Restraining ropes* (recommended particularly for water with a current)

 *In moving water, restraining ropes should be used to help control the cofferdam during installation.
 Every 100 feet of cofferdam requires 250 feet of 1/2-inch rope.
 The use of four ropes is highly recommended for the installation of cofferdams that are six feet or higher in rapidly flowing water.